-Pin Function Description 1 OVLO The overvoltage shutdown point is programmed by a resistor from this pin to the $V{CC}$ supply.
-When tied together with other devices, this pin also communicates a shutdown state due to undervoltage and overtemperature reasons.
+Pin Function Description 1 OVLO The overvoltage shutdown point is programmed by a resistor from this pin to the V CC supply.
+It tied together with other devices, this pin also communicates a shutdown state due to undervol and overtemperature reasons.
 All devices connected will simultaneously shutdown.
-Startup for this condition may be simultaneous or sequenced.
+Startup for condition may be simultaneous or sequenced.
 2 UVLO A resistor from $V{CC}$ to the UVLO pin adjusts the voltage at which the device will turn on.
 3 Enable/Timer A high level signal on this pin allows the device to begin operation.
 Connection of a capacitor will delay turn on for timing purposes.
-A low input signal inhibits the operation, and communicates to any other paralleled devices (via the OVLO pin) to shutdown.
+A low input signal inhibits the operation, and communicates to a other paralleled devices (via the OVLO pin) to shutdown.
 This signal can also be used to reset the thermal latch.
 4 Ground Negative input voltage to the device.
 This is used as the internal reference for the IC.
 5 C charge An external capacitor is required from this pin to the source pin.
 This is the storage capacitor for the internal charge pump.
-The value of this capacitor adjusts the slew rate of the turn-on current.
 A small internal capacitor is included for noise filtering.
 6 I LIMIT A resistor (R LIMIT ) tied from this pin to the source pin sets the current limit level.
 7 Power Good A high impedance signal on this pin indicates that the power device is conducting.
 8, 9 No Connection - 10, 11, 12 Source Source of power FET, which is also the switching node for the load.
 13 V CC Positive input voltage to the device.